worthpointlabs/terratest/examples/azure/client_factory.md

 ## Environment URI Lookups

 Rather than hardcode these URI's, they should be looked up from an authoritative source.
 Fortunately, the AutoRest-GO library (used by the Go SDK) provides such functionality.
 The `client_factory` module makes use of the AutoRest `EnvironmentFromName(envName string)` function to return the appropriate structure.
-This Environment structure is documented on GoDoc at https://godoc.org/github.com/Azure/go-autorest/autorest/azure#EnvironmentFromName
+This Environment structure is documented on GoDoc [here](https://godoc.org/github.com/Azure/go-autorest/autorest/azure#EnvironmentFromName).

 Using these URI's, `client_factory` is able to instantiate and return properly configured SDK clients without module developers having to duplicate this code.
 If you require a client that is not already in client factory you will need to create a corresponding method that instantiates the client and accepts base Uri following the patterns discussed.